Peter Penashue: 2011 election campaign irregularities, aftermath and post-politics

 Penashue's campaign took 28 ineligible campaign contributions totaling $27,850 in cash and $18,710 in in-kind contributions from Provincial Airlines for services provided.
 Elections Canada deemed the contributions ineligible and Penashue's campaign was forced to pay $26,850 on November 28, 2012 and $18,710 on March 4, 2013 to the Receiver General of Canada.

-After the 2011 election, the Peneshue campaign had $4000 but still owed $15,000 from a $25,000 zero interest loan to the Innu Development Limited Partnership, a firm managed by his brother-in-law, Paul Rich.
+After the 2011 election, the Peneshue campaign had $4,000 but still owed $15,000 from a $25,000 zero interest loan to the Innu Development Limited Partnership, a firm managed by his brother-in-law, Paul Rich.
 Interest free loans are not allowed by Canadian election law.
 In November 2012, the Conservative Party transferred $30,000 to the campaign and a further $14,350 on March 1, 2013.

 On March 14, 2013, Penashue resigned from Parliament.
 At the same time, he announced he would seek to return to his old seat via a by-election.
 In the resulting by-election, held on May 13, 2013, he was defeated by Yvonne Jones of the Liberal Party.

 In July 2015, seven companies acknowledged that they made illegal donations to Penashue's 2011 election campaign.
 Penashue's official agent in the 2011 campaign, Reg Bowers, has been charged with three counts of accepting illegal corporate contributions under the Canada Elections Act.
 Penashue stated he feels badly for his former official agent.

 On September 3, 2015, Penashue was nominated as Conservative candidate in his former riding in the 2015 Canadian federal election, again running against Yvonne Jones.
 He lost by a margin of over 50% and was pushed into third place.

 Penashue later served as one of two Innu Nation representatives on the Independent Expert Advisory Committee examining health concerns surrounding the Muskrat Falls hydroelectric project.

-In March 2024, Penashue was arrested at a home in Shehsatshiu by the RCMP on undisclosed charges.
+On March 23, 2024, Penashue was arrested in Sheshatshiu after smashing the windows of a vehicle parked outside a home.
+He said he had bought the house for his son and grandchildren, but that his son, who struggled with addiction, had transferred ownership of the property to other occupants in exchange for cash and cocaine.
+Penashue was charged with mischief over $5,000, and said his actions were driven by frustration that the RCMP had not acted on his complaints about drug activity at the property.
+In January 2025, the Crown withdrew the mischief charge after Penashue agreed to a year-long peace bond requiring him to keep the peace and stay away from the complainant.
+Speaking in provincial court in Happy Valley-Goose Bay, Penashue said his actions had been driven by desperation and anger over the difficulty his family and others in Sheshatshiu faced in escaping drug activity in the community.